navidcy/navidcy.github.io/publications.md

 ## Conference articles

-- Constantinou, N. C., P. J. Ioannou and N.A.
-Bakas (2016).
+- Constantinou, N. C., P. J. Ioannou and N. A. Bakas (2016).
 Structure and stability of low amplitude jet equilibria in barotropic turbulence.
 In Karacostas, T., Bais, A. and Nastos, T. P. (eds.) _Perspectives on Atmospheric Sciences_, 369-375, Springer International Publishing. [<span style="font-variant:small-caps;">pdf</span>][comecap2016-s3t_eckhaus]

 - Bakas, N. A., N. C. Constantinou and P. J. Ioannou (2016).
 On the dynamics underlying the emergence of coherent structures in barotropic turbulence.
 In Karacostas, T., Bais, A. and Nastos, T. P. (eds.) _Perspectives on Atmospheric Sciences_, 361-367, Springer International Publishing.
  [<span style="font-variant:small-caps;">pdf</span>][comecap2016-s3t_stab]